 Yes.
+In the film, they are just texting, but in real life, they talked on the phone after first texting.
 "I'd talked to him moments before he went into the water," Joyce Smith said.
 "In fact, he basically hung up the phone from me and the ice cracked under [him], he went under.
 So that was around 11:30 a.m.
 They called me at 11:52 a.m. to tell me." -FOX 11

 In researching the Breakthrough true story, we learned that John Smith was without a pulse for about an hour.
 He'd spent 15 minutes under water and another 40-plus minutes without a heartbeat after he was pulled from the lake.
 It was during that time that he was technically dead.
 "No spontaneous respirations.
 No heart tones.
 In essence, he was cold and he was dead.
 He was gone," said Dr. Kent Sutterer, the ER doctor on duty that day.
 Dr. Sutterer is portrayed by Sam Trammell in the movie. -CBN

 Yes.
 "It's helped me so much in my life," she told Inside Edition, "and I think it's the reason why I'm standing here, you know, at this incredible premiere."

 Yes.
 Friends gathered at the hospital to pray for John.
 His story went viral as prayer chains spread through Facebook.
 "Facebook was just blowing up," says his mother, Joyce.
 "My phone was coming off the wall – people praying, people sending me scriptures that they were praying for John." -CBN